-These equations can be put in matrix form, with the columns corresponding to the dependent nodes (ordered in ascending order with a total of nodestet nodes) and the rows corresponding to the global nodes numbers of the surface nodes of the refined mesh, Figure 185.
+These equations can be put in matrix form, with the columns corresponding to the dependent nodes (ordered in ascending order with a total of nodestet nodes) and the rows corresponding to the global nodes numbers of the surface nodes of the refined mesh, Figure 187.
 The maximum independent node number occurring is labeled maxrow.
 Notice that, since the equations are identical for the global x-, y- and z-direction, only one equation per dependent node is stored.
-The matrix structure is stored with fields which are partially similar to the general way in which the stiffness matrix is stored in CalculiX, i.e. (see also Figure 186):
+The matrix structure is stored with fields which are partially similar to the general way in which the stiffness matrix is stored in CalculiX, i.e. (see also Figure 188):

-- au: stores the nonzero entries in the matrix (i.e. the "x" in Figure 185) column by column.
+- au: stores the nonzero entries in the matrix (i.e. the "x" in Figure 187) column by column.
 Entries within each column are ordered corresponding to the ascending row numbers. - irow: corresponds to the row number (the global number of the independent nodes in the connecting equations) of the entries in au. - icol(i): number of nonzero entries in column i - jq(i): entry in fields au and irow corresponding to the first nonzero value in column i.
 The size of the field is nnodestet+1 in order to mark the last entry in fields au and irow (corresponds to jq(nnodestet+1)-1). - irowt: lists the column numbers in the matrix, row by row.
-Contrary to field irow the entries within each row are not ordered. - jqt(i): entry in field irow corresponding to the first nonzero value in row i. - loc: localizes each entry in field irow within field irow and au, i.e. entry irow(i) corresponds with entry irow(loc(i)) and au(loc(i)). - ixcol(i) = icol(i)(nnodestet+1)+i.
+Contrary to field irow the entries within each row are not ordered. - jqt(i): entry in field irow corresponding to the first nonzero value in row i. - loc: localizes each entry in field irow within field irow and au, i.e. entry irowt(i) corresponds with entry irow(loc(i)) and au(loc(i)). - $ixcol(i) = icol(i)^(nnodestet+1)+i$.

-Figure 187 describes these fields for a simple example involving the following connecting equations:
+Figure 189 describes these fields for a simple example involving the following connecting equations:

-$$u{22} + au_6 + bu{31} = 0 \tag{697}$$
+$$u{22} + au_6 + bu{31} = 0 \tag{722}$$

-$$u{134} + cu{31} + du{59} + eu{78} = 0 \tag{698}$$
+$$u{134} + cu{31} + du{59} + eu{78} = 0 \tag{723}$$

-$$u{202} + f u_3 + g u_6 = 0 \tag{699}$$
+$$u{202} + f u_3 + g u_6 = 0 \tag{724}$$

 The fields above are needed because the terms in the connecting equations have to be reordered for each SPC or MPC on the unrefined mesh.
 Indeed, assume that the displacement in x for node 22 above was set to zero in the unrefined mesh by a SPC of the form $u{22} = 0$.
 Then u{22} occurs as dependent degree of freedom in the SPC and the MPC above.
-This is not allowed in

-Figure 187: Example for the fields defining the connecting equations making node 6 of the refined mesh the dependent dof.
+This is not allowed in CalculiX: a node can occur at most once as dependent dof.
+Therefore, the MPC has to be reordered, e.g. in the form making node 6 of the refined mesh the dependent dof.
 This reordering has to be done for each node of the unrefined mesh used in a SPC or MPC.
 In order not to run out of independent refined mesh nodes which can be used as dependent nodes, the equations are reordered starting from the ones with fewest terms to the ones with most terms.
 To that end field icol, which contains the number of independent terms in each equations, can be used and ordered.
 However, in order to keep the information to which column (i.e. unrefined mesh node) the independent count belongs, the field ixcol is created.
 Notice that this field, when ordered, keeps the same ordering as field icol.